makinacorpus/makina-states/doc/usage_projects/project_corpus.rst

     - dns
     - firewall rules

-- Run the mastersalt highstate.
+- Run the mastersalt highstate

 Initialisation of a project
 ++++++++++++++++++++++++++++++++++++++